lennox-codes/ChatbotStart/README.md

 2nd or 3rd item (up to 10%)
 up-sell item other than drinks (up to 10%) estimated price or ability for someone in the store to see the orders with their phone (up to 15%)

+### What I added

+Added pizza and steak menu items
+Added upsell of dessert for stakeOrder
+Categorized each order to be separate
+Added feature to select menu item of choice
+Added feature for orderer to generate Order Summary Added necessary classes and tweaked the code here and there to my taste

 There is a brief [presentation here](EventsAndObjects.pdf).